Why are lichens a good pioneer species after a volcanic eruption?

 What are Lichens

 Lichens are exceptional organisms formed by a mutualistic relationship between a fungus and a photosynthetic partner.
 They can be found in diverse environments, from deserts to arctic tundra.
 Lichens are known for their resilience in harsh conditions.
-They grow on rocks, trees, and other surfaces, playing a vital role in ecosystems.
+They grow on rocks, trees, and other surfaces.
+They constitute an important part of all ecosystems.

 Lichens as Key Pioneers